mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 #### Invalid handlers

-If the handler that was supposed to be a function is not a function our implementation will fail
+If the handler that was supposed to be a function is not a function, our implementation will fail.

 ```javascript
 it('works with invalid handlers (fulfill)', () => {